- What is the Genetic Control Test?

-Genetic Control Test
+- When is the Genetic Control Test performed?

 What is the Genetic Control Test?